chain4travel/camino-docs/docs/camino-messenger/cancellation.md

 ### Acceptance

-- The supplier does a look-up from the TokenID in the `CancellationPendingNotification` to determine the inventory system booking reference to be cancelled.
+- The supplier does a look-up with the TokenID in the `CancellationPendingNotification` to determine the inventory system booking reference to be cancelled.
 - The supplier can accept the cancellation by accepting the proposed refund amount in case the booking can be cancelled.